DEPOSITION OF

 A. It is a matter of public record.

-Q. Let's see if we can make this proceeding more tolerable for
+Q. Let's see if we can make this proceeding more tolerable for both of us.

 A. For you.
 I'm very pleased, you know.